rwieruch/blog_robinwieruch_content/blog/what-is-an-api-javascript/index.md

 In a future course, I learned that a documentation of an API is not mandatory.
 Often, you can only read the source code that is behind an API to understand its functionalities.
 In one course, we collaborated with a Spanish university.
 We had to translate the documentation for a library from Spanish to English before we were able to use it.
 Even the source code of the library we had to use was in Spanish.

-# Packages, Libraries, Modules - Woot?
+# Packages, Libraries, Modules, Dependencies - What?

 Eventually, I found out that these functionalities, that I used to control the robot, are somewhere hidden inside packages.
 The word package was used in a range of synonyms.
 They would have been referred as modules or libraries.
 It was difficult to untangle this abstract mess.